 5. Berlin, Germany

-Dubbed “the capital of cool,” – Berlin boasts some of the best and most accepting nightlife around.
-This vibrant nightlife scene features a lot of beating bars and trendy clubs for you to enjoy.
+Dubbed “the capital of cool,” – Berlin boasts some of the best and most accepting nightlife.
+This vibrant nightlife scene features many beating bars and trendy clubs for you to enjoy.
 Plus, there are a ton of great parks in Berlin as well as legendary historical landmarks.

 The city has changed and evolved rapidly in recent years, with new buildings springing up wherever you look.
 However, you can still find momentous historic sites, such as the Berlin Wall and the Holocaust Memorial.